 My work-life balance has completely changed for the better!
 I’m so fortunate to have a wife who has been able to roll with my eclectic, weird hours, but I love being in control of my schedule.
 Sometimes that means changing things to accommodate a last minute showing request from a buyer looking for that perfect home, but it also means being able to spend more time with my family, traveling, and incorporating my career in real estate into my passions and hobbies.

-Ready to break free of the mundane and the everyday and build your life the way you want it to be?
+Ready to break free of the mundane and the ordinary and build your life the way you want it to be?
 Find out if real estate is the right choice for you and take our simple personality test to see if you have what it takes to take your life beyond just the ordinary.
 If you’d like to learn more about what it takes to get your Iowa real estate license, download our guide below.